nicolasVr/documentation_v2/docs/presentation/eco.md

 - The activities of the Cooperative Common Code

-To find out more, I contact the cooperative common code by mail: [contact@tibillet.re](mailto:contact@tibillet.re)
+To find out more, I contact the cooperative common code by mail: [contact tibillet](mailto:contact@tibillet.re)

 ## License